Can My Ex Quit Work to Avoid Paying Child Support?

 by | Child Support

+Can my ex quit work to avoid paying child support?
 Child support is a fundamental responsibility for parents, ensuring the well-being of their children, whether the parents are divorce or were never married.
 When a person attempts to avoid paying child support by quitting their job or reducing their income, it raises serious legal concerns.
 In Nevada, as in other states, family law courts take the matter of child support payments very seriously.
 This blog will explore whether a parent can avoid paying child support by becoming voluntarily unemployed or underemployed and what actions the court can take in such situations.
 In addition, we will discuss the way courts address cases involving parents who try to manipulate their income, as well as anything else that could influence the child support process.

 Can Quitting a Job Help Avoid Paying Child Support?